Mnpezz/NanoPayWebStore/README.md

 Additional Features
 Wishlist
-The WebStore includes a wishlist feature.
 Users can add products to their wishlist, which is stored in the browser's local storage.
 Related Products
 On the product page, related products are displayed to encourage additional purchases.
 Reviews
 A mock review system is implemented to showcase product feedback.
+Exclusive Content Unlocking
+Users can unlock all exclusive content with a one-time payment, enhancing the shopping experience.
 Installation

 Clone this repository to your local machine or server.